WebProject720/LOST_FOUND_REACTJS/README.md

 ### License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](https://github.com/WebProject720) file for more details.

----

-Let me know if you need any further details or modifications!